 Start swaying in the right direction now

-Whether you’ve completely lost motivation to work or you’re lacking the right motivation, nurturing your talents is one of the best ways to break a bad habit of laziness and excessive comfort at the workplace.
+Whether you’ve completely lost motivation to work or you’re lacking the right motivation, nurturing your talents is one of the best ways to break a bad habit.
+Habits like laziness and excessive comfort at the workplace can be retrogressive.

 Even when you lose motivation, which happens to everyone from time to time, be aware it’s not the end of the world.
 Do your best to employ the techniques described above to help you regain your lost motivation.

-Instead, your job satisfaction and drive to succeed and develop at work will be assured.
+Instead, you’re assured of job satisfaction and drive to succeed and develop at work.

-Everyone can feel inspired again no matter the cause of their motivation loss.
-Just be aware that you have a choice and put your mind to action.
-You’ll regain the zest for your work in no time.
+Everyone can experience new inspiration no matter the cause of their motivation loss.
+Just be aware that you have a choice over the outcomes in your life and put your mind to action.